jcherven/vimwiki/jsvminternals.md

 js keeps track of what execution context is currently running in the call stack. whatever's on the top of the stack is the current execution context. `return` can be seen as the keyword that indicates that js has to go back to the calling context.
 When everything's been popped off, the execution context is global().

+not to be confused with block scope; things like ifs and loops get their own protected namespace within the execution context.

 ## call stack